yroell/safe_hikes/README.md

 # Safe Hikes
-Hike recommender in Colorado that gives safety recommendations for each hike
+Hike recommender in Colorado that gives safety recommendations for each hike.

 # Website
 https://yroell.shinyapps.io/safe_hikes/